iotaledger/wallet.rs/documentation/docs/specification.md

 To maintain the financial privacy of wallet users, you should enforce strategies in the application/wallet that will guarantee a certain level of anonymity:

-- The wallet should only use a single address per message.
-If an address has already been used in a message, it should not be used as a deposit address.
+- The wallet should only use a single address per block.
+If an address has already been used in a block, it should not be used as a deposit address.
 Instead, a new address should be generated.- The input selection strategy should expose as little information as possible.
 Please see the [input selection process](#input-selection) for further details.

 Some other privacy enhancing techniques can be found [in this document](https://docs.google.com/document/d/1frk4r1Eq4hnGGOiKWkDiGTK5QQxKbfrvl7Iol7OZ-dc/edit#).

 ## Input Selection

 The goal of input selection is to avoid remainder addresses.
 The remainder output leaves a clue to the user's future spends.
 There should be a standardized input selection strategy used by the wallet.

 The steps for input selection are as follows:

 1. Try to select an input with an exact match.
 For example, if a user intends to spend _X_ iotas, the wallet should try to find an address that has _X_ iotas as available balance.
 2. If the previous step fails, try to select a combination of inputs that satisfy the amount leaving no change.
 For example, consider a scenario where the wallet with account name _Foo_ has three addresses _A_, _B_ and _C_ with _10_, _20_ and _50_ IOTA respectively.
 If a user intends to spend _X = 30_ IOTA, the application should search for an exact match (step no. 1).
 In this case, no address balance matches _X_.
 Therefore, the wallet should search for a subset of addresses with an accumulated balance of _X_.
 In this scenario, _A_ and _B_.
 3. If both the previous steps fail, the wallet should select a combination of inputs that produce the minimum remainder.

 A reference implementation of different input selection algorithms for Bitcoin can be found [in this project](https://github.com/bitcoinjs/coinselect).